Parabolic double cosets in Coxeter groups: Introduction

 The paper is organized as follows.
 In Section~\ref{sec:background} we give an overview of parabolic double cosets for Coxeter groups.
 The enumeration and the marine model for $S_n$ is described in Section~\ref{sec:symmetric group}.
 In Section~\ref{sec:general groups}, we develop the marine model including the $w$-ocean in the general Coxeter group setting.

-We finish with Section~\ref{sec:restricted}, which describes a way to think about enumeration of cosets with minimal element $w \in W$ as equivalent to enumeration of cosets with minimal element $e \in \overline{W} \supset W$, with restricted reflections on the left and right.
-That is, we can translate the general problem of counting parabolic double cosets to the problem of counting double cosets containing the identity, with the trade-off being that we have to work in a larger Coxeter group, and we may have to restrict our allowable set of reflections.
-This suggests some further directions.
+We finish with Section~\ref{sec:restricted}, which describes a way to think about enumeration of cosets with minimal element $w \in W$ as equivalent to enumeration of cosets with minimal element equal to the identity in a larger Coxeter group.
+The trade-off is that we may have to restrict our allowable set of reflections, which poses some interesting questions.